Why Does Most Leaves Appear Green

 Chlorophyll: The Key Player

 Chlorophyll is arguably the most important pigment on Earth, responsible for the vast majority of photosynthesis that sustains life as we know it.
-There are several types of chlorophyll, the most common being chlorophyll a and chlorophyll b.
+Even so, there are several types of chlorophyll, the most common being chlorophyll a and chlorophyll b.
 Chlorophyll a is the primary photosynthetic pigment, directly involved in the light-dependent reactions of photosynthesis.
 Chlorophyll b is an accessory pigment, meaning it helps to broaden the range of light wavelengths that can be captured for photosynthesis.
 Chlorophyll b absorbs light energy and transfers it to chlorophyll a.

 Other Pigments in Leaves